-- age-

-- Causes ghc-pkg to ignore missing dependencies, directories and libraries when registering a package, and just go ahead and add it anyway.
-This might be useful if your package installation system needs to add the package to GHC before building and installing the files.

-- --gl Operate on the global package database (this is the default).
-This flag affects the register, obal update, unregister, expose, and hide commands.

-- --he Outputs the command-line syntax.
+au to- ghci Automatically generate the GHCi .o version of each .a Haskell library, using GNU ld (if that is available).
+Without this option, ghc-pkg will warn if GHCi versions of any Haskell libraries in the package don't exist. libs GHCi . \circ libraries don't necessarily have to live in the same directory as the corresponding .a library.
+However, this option will cause the GHCi library to be created in the same directory as the .a library. -f file ,- pack Adds file to the stack of package databases.
+Additionally, file will also be the database modified by a register, unregister, expose or hide command, unless it is overriden by a laterpackage-conf,user orglobal option. pack ag€⊖ čonf file Causes ghc-pkg to ignore missing dependencies, directories and libraries when registering a package, and just go ahead and add it anyway.
+This might be useful if your package installation system needs to add the package to GHC before building and installing the files. gl obal Operate on the global package database (this is the default).
+This flag affects the register, update, unregister, expose, and hide commands. he Outputs the command-line syntax. lp, =?us er Operate on the current user's local package database.
+This flag affects the register, update, unregister, expose, and hide commands.

-- lp,

-- -?us Operate on the current user's local package database.
-This flag affects the register, er update, unregister, expose, and hide commands.
+'''

-- -V, Output the ghc-pkg version number.
+--ve Output the ghc-pkg version number. rsio

-- --ve

-- rsio
+'''